geovedi/book-notes/2022/bittersweet.notes.md

   - How metta meditation can reshape perspectives and foster connections with others.
   - A fictional story about Franz Kafka teaching a girl the essence of love through imaginative storytelling.
 - A Mother's Alzheimer's Journey
-  - The author's mother's experience with Alzheimer's disease.
+  - Susan's mother's experience with Alzheimer's disease.
   - The impact of the disease on memory and perception of past events.
-  - A touching exchange between the author and her mother about being a good daughter and mother's expression of love.
+  - A touching exchange between Susan and her mother about being a good daughter and mother's expression of love.

 ## Part II: Winners and Losers: How Can We Live and Work Authentically in a "Tyranny of Positivity"?